Westleigh, New South Wales: Parks and recreation

-Commercial Areas

-Westleigh Village Shopping Centre, includes two Supermarkets, Aldi and Mint-Fresh IGA, along with a Newsagent, Chemist, Baker and other specialist stores.
-The shopping village has undergone major renovations since 2016.

 Surrounding bushland

 Most of the suburb (except the southern side) is surrounded by natural bushland, which at times poses significant bush fire danger.
 On the western side of the suburbs runs the Great North Walk, which can be accessed from multiple points within the suburb.
 Heading north, the walk leads to a nearby water hole "fragile rock", also known as "Fraggle Rock", which is an excellent spot for kids to enjoy themselves.
-It features a large ten meter cliff sometimes used for diving, underwater tunnels and minor waterfalls.
+It features a large ten metre cliff sometimes used for diving, underwater tunnels and minor waterfalls.
 However, swimmers should be aware of pollution levels when swimming in any bushland water system, especially within 48 hours of rainfall.
 Furthermore, swimmers should be aware of the potential danger of the area, including the death of a 20-year-old woman after slipping and becoming "impaled" on a tree in 2007.
 "Refuge Rock" is a large area of sandstone rock in the bushland to the west, used for training of soldiers prior to WWII; bushwalkers can observe blast marks from mortar fire in the sandstone.

 On the eastern side of the suburb between Warrigal Rd and Gum Blossum Drive lies an area of scrub and bushland formerly occupied by the council rubbish dump (closed in 1962), the former sewerage dump (closed in about 1964), and the Sydney Water Reservoir which was completed in 1967.
 The former council animal pound existed at the northern edge of the old tip, and the southern area was used for a number of years by the Sydney County Council for seasoning timber power poles ("The Pole Yards").
 This area is now often used by a wide manner of 'Westleighians' for activities including walking, motorbike riding and general tom-foolerly which has been happening for over 30 years.
 Due to the existence of the local Sydney Water property, the disused rubbish dump and adjacent area is commonly locally referred to as the 'Waterboard').
 Since it has been used for illegal rubbish dumping, public access is illegal and measures have been taken to block access to this area, including local rangers / volunteers patrolling the area.
 In 2015, Hornsby council purchased 34 hectares of this land to be used for recreational use, such as sporting fields.
 The local rural fire brigade have permission to use the area for training (including live fire drills), and are somewhat regularly seen carrying out various forms of training and drills.

 Transport

 Commuters have easy access to Thornleigh railway station.
-Transdev NSW provide bus services to nearby Normanhurst railway station and Hornsby railway station on the Sydney Trains Northern Line.
+CDC NSW provide bus services to nearby Normanhurst railway station and Hornsby railway station on the Sydney Trains Northern Line.